-In industrial design, man-made shapes are typically modeled using collections of smooth parametric patches, such as NURBS surfaces, with patch boundaries forming the sharp features.
-To learn such shapes effectively, we leverage this structure by using a special shape representation, a deformable parametric template \cite{Jain1998}.
-This template is a manifold surface composed of patches, where each patch is parameterized by its control points; example patches include B\'ezier patches \cite{Farin2001} and Coons patches \cite{Coons1967} (Fig.~\ref{fig:templates}(a)).
-This representation enables us to control the smoothness of each patch while allowing the model to introduce sharp edges between patches where necessary.
+In industrial design, man-made shapes are typically modeled as collections of smooth parametric patches (e.g., NURBS surfaces) whose boundaries form the sharp features.
+To learn such shapes effectively, we use a deformable parametric template \citep{Jain1998}---a manifold surface composed of patches, each parameterized by control points (Fig.~\ref{fig:templates}a).
+This representation enables the model to control the smoothness of each patch and introduce sharp edges between patches where necessary.

 Compared to traditional representations, deformable parametric templates have numerous benefits for our task.
 They are intuitive to edit with conventional software, are resolution-independent, and can be meshed to arbitrary accuracy.
-Furthermore, since typically only boundary control points are needed, our surface representation has relatively few parameters to learn and store.
-Finally, this structure admits closed-form expressions for normals and other geometric features, which can be used to construct loss functions that improve reconstruction quality (\S\ref{sec:loss}).
+Since only boundary control points are needed, our representation has relatively few parameters.
+Finally, this structure admits closed-form expressions for normals and other geometric features, which can be used for loss functions that improve reconstruction quality (\S\ref{sec:loss}).